locchh/agent-handbook/README.md

 ## 🌐 Engineering Resources

 - **[Engineering Resources](./docs/engineering_resources.md)**: A collection of resources for building, evaluating, and understanding AI agents and Large Language Models.

-*Gather a broad range of aspects and resources (frameworks, libraries, tools, etc.).
-Choose the most representative ones, learn just enough to build something, then practice until you can see beyond the details to the underlying patterns.*